-The dangerous workplace attorneys at Burg Simpson will work with your employer to protect your rights to a safe and healthy workplace.
-They will also help you recover from any injuries or diseases that you have suffered as a result of working at a dangerous workplace.
+A dangerous workplace can lead to serious injuries and debilitating illness, including many dangerous diseases.
+When an employer does not provide a workplace that is safe and healthy, it can cause several different health problems for its employees.
+Our dangerous workplace attorneys at Burg Simpson will work with your employer to protect your rights for a safe and healthy workplace.
+We will also help you recover from any injuries or diseases that you’ve suffered as a result of working at a dangerous workplace.

 Asbestos is a naturally occurring mineral that has been a popular building material used for insulation, fire protection, and resistance to corrosion.
 Like any cancer, the diagnosis of mesothelioma requires medical exams and testing.
 Some signs of the disease include:

-- Significant asbestos exposure for at least two years prior to 1972;
+- Significant asbestos exposure for at least two years prior to 1972.

-- Pleural effusions (excess fluid around the lungs);
+- Pleural effusions (excess fluid around the lungs).

-- Significant, unexplained weight loss; and
+- Significant, unexplained weight loss.

 - Sudden onset of shortness of breath.